 - We are never cured.
 I will never be cured of opioid addiction.
 Trust me, I’ve tested that notion once before, and it sent me on a 5-month heroin bender.
 I know without a doubt that I need to work daily to become the best version of myself … every day.
 The longer I am sober, the longer I have that voice in the back of my head tricking me into thinking drugs are cool and that I don’t have a problem.
 It’s always there, but when fought appropriately, I grow to be a stronger human being.

 - We fall short.
 Just because I work a program of action and solution doesn’t mean that I don’t screw up.
 I am human.
 It means that I have a set of guidelines and a support network that will help me recognize my shortcomings.
-In return, that gives me the ability to make amends and grow.
+In return, that gives me the ability to make amends to friends and family members, and grow.
 I am not perfect, nor do I want to be.

 - Being an alcoholic isn’t cool.
 I’ve had people glorify my addiction before.
 I am not proud of being a heroin addict, I am proud of the recovering woman I’ve become.
 I have also had people tell me they are alcoholics, who clearly don’t understand the gravity of what they are saying.
 Addiction isn’t cool.
 Recovery is cool, but self-destruction … no.